MuhammadHassanBashir/Interview-questions/README.md

 Zonal Managed Instance Group	   Operates within a single zone, not highly available across zones.
 Development environments, non-critical apps.
 Regional Managed Instance Group	 Operates across multiple zones, highly available, distributes traffic across zones.
 Production workloads requiring high availability.

-why jenkins is deprecated and gitops(argocd) is helpfull
+ Why jenkins is deprecated and gitops(argocd) is helpfull
 -------------------------------------------------------

 Due to security concerns, many are shifting away from using Jenkins for deployments and moving towards GitOps tools like ArgoCD.
 Jenkins operates on a push-based mechanism, where it requires access to the cluster for deployments.
 To enable this, cluster authentication credentials must be provided to Jenkins.
 However, this poses a security risk, as these credentials can potentially be exposed, leaving the cluster vulnerable.